We Redesigned Our Website: Here’s What We Learned

 Every company has a target audience.
 Within that target audience, your company may have multiple buyer personas.
-Each of those buyer personas care about something different.
+Each of those buyer personas cares about something different.

 How can we figure out what they care about?
 Customer Relationship Management (CRM) is more critical than ever before.
 An increasing amount of companies are investing in using CRM to understand behaviors online.
-If you are not taking advantage of the technologies and resources out there to learn more about your customers, you are already falling behind.
+If you are not taking advantage of available technologies and resources to learn more about your customers, you are already falling behind.

-Another way to get information about your customer is to listen to your sales people.
+Another way to get information about your customer is to listen to your salespeople.
 Your sales teams know more about your customers than anyone in the company.
-They speak to them everyday, they hear their concerns.
+They speak to them every day, and they hear their concerns.
 Take advantage of those relationships and find out when their experiences are memorable and when they may be missing the mark.

-With all this information, you can create a complete customer profile and learn common behaviors of your buyer personas.
+With all this information, you can create a complete customer profile and learn the common behaviors of your buyer personas.
 What are they looking for?
-How can you use this information to better serve them?
+How can you use this information to serve them better?

 Everything that your customer experiences through your brand is considered a touchpoint.
 That can happen through customer service, your website, your social media, customer events, giveaways, your packaging, office space, store or restaurant, and employee attitudes.

-A common mistake of companies is focusing heavily on one touchpoint, like customer service or packaging, and dismissing some of the other crucial touchpoints like how content is structured on its website, or getting the most out of the right online promotional tools.
+A common mistake of companies is focusing heavily on one touchpoint, like customer service or packaging, and dismissing some of the other crucial touchpoints like how the website structures content, or getting the most out of the right online promotional tools.